Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

 Popularly recognized as a songwriter and actor,

-Timberlake once revealed that he’s wrestling both Obsessive-compulsive disorders and attention deficit disorder.
+Timberlake once revealed that he’s wrestling with both Obsessive-compulsive disorders and attention deficit disorder.

 Despite battling these thoughts, he’s had a successful career in the entertainment niche, winning Grammy awards and Emmy awards.